PemRug/challenge_DJr/README.md

 - Make a trait to handle errors so it'll collect errors in any class that uses it.
 - Make a driver-based error provider to handle errors in all classes that can issue errors.

-## ANSWER : Make a trait to handle errors so it'll collect errors in any class that uses it, because it's more practical to have a handler for multiple error collections of different classes. ##
+**ANSWER : Make a trait to handle errors so it'll collect errors in any class that uses it, because it's more practical to have a handler for multiple error collections of different classes.**

+7. You need to name the private method in your class that handles loopingthrough eCommerce products to collect and parse data.
+That data gets stored in an array and set as a class property.
+Which of the following should you use to name your method?
+SELECT ONLY ONE
+- loopThroughProductsAndParseData()
+- loopProductsAndParse()
+- parseDataForProducts()
+- parseDataForProductsAndSetArray()

+**ANSWER : loopProductsAndParse(), because it's clear and it´s not too long or too short.**

+8. There are multiple places in your codebase that need to access the database.
+To access the database, you need to supply credentials.
+You want to balance security with useability.
+What strategy should you use to store and access these credentials?
+SELECT ONLY ONE
+1. Put them in the code that connects to the database for each place that needs database access.
+2. Put them in a configuration file, then include that file in the code everywhere that needs to access the database.
+3. Put the credentials into a configuration file, then load them with a database service provider.
+4. Put them in a .env file, load data from it into a configuration system, then request the credentials from a database service provider.

+**ANSWER : Put them in a .env file, load data from it into a configuration system, then request the credentials from a database service provider, because it is separate from my codebase and ir prevents the accidental expose.**